-- Participate in the conference: attend the sessions of the other speakers, quote them, and share their content.
+- Participate in the conference: Attend the sessions of the other speakers, quote them, and share their content.
 Also, you can share unique insights about the conference itself.

-- Always be making connections: when you’re networking with attendees and organizers, immediately connect with them on social media.
+- Always be making connections: When you’re networking with attendees and organizers, immediately connect with them on social media.
 You can also collect their business cards to email them afterward, but don’t negate one for the other.

-- Post photos: whether you are sharing this on Instagram, Twitter, Facebook, or even LinkedIn, show that you are active at the event.
+- Post photos: Whether you are sharing this on Instagram, Twitter, Facebook, or even LinkedIn, show that you are active at the event.
 Take selfies with people, a view from where you’re attending the virtual experience, or the entrance to the “room” where your session is going to be.

-- Send reminders: remember that list you made with the positive responses from influencers?
+- Send reminders: Remember that list you made with the positive responses from influencers?
 Pull that list back up and send them a quick reminder of the time and how you are looking forward to talking with them afterward.

-- Live Tweet the event: Que up some posts to go up while you’re presenting!
+- Live Tweet the event: Queue up some posts to go up while you’re presenting!
 You can use apps like Buffer, Hootsuite, or the help of a friend/colleague/assistant.
 If you know your presentation is 20 minutes long, and at the 7-minute mark you have a great slide with an impactful quote, schedule it to go live around the same time you say it in your talk.

-- Post from “backstage”: channel any nervousness you have into motivating energy, and use this to excite your audience.
+- Post from “backstage”: Channel any nervousness you have into motivating energy, and use this to excite your audience.

-On stage: tell them how to connect with you.
+On stage: Tell them how to connect with you

-- Give direction after your intro: directly after you give an impactful introduction to your presentation, quickly share with the audience how they can connect with you on social media.
+- Give direction after your intro: Directly after you give an impactful introduction to your presentation, quickly share with the audience how they can connect with you on social media.
 Whether this is Twitter, Facebook, LinkedIn, or another platform, being clear and direct about how people can connect with you is essential.

 - Remind people to share: got a quick statistic or great quote?
 Tell people to share.
 Say something like, “This is a very tweetable statistic...did you know that there are 500 million tweets sent each day?
 That’s 6,000 tweets per second.”